Things You Need to Know Before Your Plastic Surgery Consultation

 This should be the first question you ask during your cosmetic consultation (or possibly earlier while you are making your appointment).
 While board-certified surgeons may cost more than “cosmetic specialists,” it’s important to remember that you get what you pay for.
 Cutting corners to try and get the cost down isn’t worth it when it comes to your procedure!
 Many of these cosmetic specialists do not have any real medical training or expertise, resulting in botched surgeries.
 Ask to see your potential surgeon’s certificate from the American Board of Plastic Surgery.
 You can also visit ABPS’ website to verify your surgeon’s certification.

 - Am I a Good Candidate for this Procedure?

 A great cosmetic surgeon will not just give you what you want, rather, he or she will help you choose a procedure that gives you the look you desire and is best for your body.

-- What are Your Qualifications?
+- What Are Your Qualifications?

-Remember, the consultation is a place for you to learn all about your plastic surgeon!
+Remember, a consultation is a place for you to learn all about your plastic surgeon!
 Asking about your surgeon’s qualifications, complication rate, and how often they perform the procedure are a great way to see how experienced your plastic surgeon is with your specific desired procedure.

 - What are Your Plans if a Problem Should Arise During or After Surgery?